haofengxu/academic-Haofeng/content/home/about.md

 # Biography

 Haofeng is a doctoral researcher in Finance at Swansea University.
-He also works as a research assistant at Heriot-Watt University.
+He woked as a research assistant at Heriot-Watt University.
 Prior to that, he worked as a Lecturer and Tutor in International College, University of Sheffield.